Kelsey Neumann: Career

 Neumann briefly played collegiate women's ice hockey for Clarkson University and SUNY Plattsburgh in the NCAA.
-Prior to playing college hockey, Neumann played for the North American Hockey Academy for three years.
+Before playing college hockey, Neumann played for the North American Hockey Academy for three years.
 She played in 150 games totaling 6630 minutes.
-Over her three years at NAHA, she achieved a career GAA of 1.16, a save percentage of .930, and amassed 54 shutouts, and holds the program record for shut-outs in a season.
-Was also in net for two Assabet Tournament championships, two JWHL championships, and two Cornwall Typhoon tournament championships.
-Prior to NAHA, she was a member of the Madison Capitals Bantam AAA boys’ team that participated at Nationals.
+Over her three years at NAHA, she achieved a career GAA of 1.16, a save percentage of .930, amassed 54 shutouts, and holds the program record for shutouts in a season.
+Was also in the net for two Assabet Tournament championships, two JWHL championships, and two Cornwall Typhoon tournament championships.
+Before NAHA, she was a member of the Madison Capitals Bantam AAA boys’ team that participated at Nationals.

-Prior to joining the Buffalo Beauts, Neumann played for the USA Hockey National Bound, North Carolina Women's hockey team, winning 1 National title and 1 second place title.
+Before joining the Buffalo Beauts, Neumann played for the USA Hockey National Bound, North Carolina Women's hockey team, winning 1 National title and 1 second place title.
 She finished in the top 5 goalies 4 of the 5 years the team played.

 Professional

 Neumann joined the practice squad for the Buffalo Beauts in the 2016/17 NWHL season.
 Neumann was the Buffalo Beauts recipient for the 2017 NWHL Foundation Award.

 In June 2017, it was announced that she had signed a one-year contract to play for the Buffalo Beauts in the 2017/18 NWHL season.

-Neumann has returned to the Buffalo Beauts for the 2019-2020 season after a one year hiatus.
+Neumann returned to the Buffalo Beauts for the 2019-2020 season after a one-year hiatus.